fiendish/anom_exfiltrator/README.md

+( Questions or Feedback?
+Contact me at patcherton.fixesthings@gmail.com )

 # Archives Nationales d'Outre-Mer Digital Archive Exfiltrator
 Exfiltrate full document images from the Archives Nationales d'Outre-Mer digital archive instead of being forced to use their Java applet.